udidol/add-whatsapp-button/readme.txt

-=== Add WhatsApp Button ===
+=== Add Chat App Button ===
 Contributors: udidol
 Tags: whatsapp, button, whatsapp button
 Requires at least: 4.6
-Tested up to: 5.2
+Tested up to: 5.2.3
-Stable tag: 1.1.3
+Stable tag: 1.1.4
 Requires PHP: 5.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add WhatsApp Button enables adding a customizeable click-to-chat WhatsApp button.
+Add Chat App Button enables adding a customizeable click-to-chat button that opens a chat on WhatsApp.
+This plugin is not affiliated with WhatsApp or Facebook in any way, it just provides an easy way to integrate a WhatsApp chat button into your website.
 The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.

 == Description ==

-Add WhatsApp Button enables adding a customizable click-to-chat WhatsApp button.
+The *Add Chat App Button* plugin enables adding a customizable click-to-chat WhatsApp button.
 The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label (see screenshots).

 == Screenshots ==